MicrosoftDocs/defender-docs/exposure-management/initiatives.md

 1. Browse to the time table to choose a specific time point to examine.
     1. If needed, filter for specific time points.
-    1. Choose the time point and select to examine the percent affect on the initiative score and the reason for the change.
+    1. Choose the time point and select to examine the percent effect on the initiative score and the reason for the change.
-    1. select a metric to explore the change's affect further.
+    1. select a metric to explore the change's effect further.

 <!-- note that history may need to go outand replaced with this: The **14 day change trend graph** and **14 day drift change** track the changes in your initiative score, visually and as a percentage. -->
 :::image type="content" source="media/initiatives/history-details.png" alt-text="Screenshot of the history metric change details side panel.":::